iotaledger/IOTA-2.0-DevNet-wallet/README.md

 IOTA Pollen wallet GUI, a lightweight wallet for the test Pollen network.

-This application is a React app wrapped in the Electron runtime.
+The wallet is configured by default to connect to a node running on your local machine.
+You must change the settings to connect to a remote node.

 **Disclaimer** - This wallet is intended to demonstrate how to communicate with the new Pollen network, your seed is **NOT** stored securely.